Last updated on July 25th, 2022

 - The chimney is made up of the stack, the breast and any fireplace or stove.

-- There are several types of chimney which can affect the chimney removal cost.
+- There are several types of chimney that can affect the chimney removal cost.

 - It is essential to obtain planning permission and ensure that you comply with building regulations.